niklonberg/wordle-react-app/README.md

-This repo is kept strictly to show git history for this project.
+This repo is kept strictly to show git history for my Wordle React project.
-During development I ran into an error with Git that prevented me in pushing changes halfway through the project.
+During development I ran into an error with Git that prevented me from pushing changes halfway about through the project.

-As a quick and dirty fix I copied the code from this repo into a new one, which can be found here: https://github.com/niklonberg/wordle-react
+The project has continued here: https://github.com/niklonberg/wordle-react